Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 So on the FX and customer impact, the movements have been very rapid and relatively recently.
 So there hasn't been a lot of customer discussion, it's really about where the rate is going to settle.
 And it's also going to depend a lot on what the alternatives are.
 If everybody is a U.S.-based cost company, then it is what it is.

-If you have different where are we producing, where others producing and get into some of those dynamics.
-So far, it's been a non-issue.
-And we have dealt with this.
+If you have different where are we producing where others producing and get into some of those dynamics.
+So far, it's been a nonissue.
+And we've dealt with this.
 The fact that I pulled out a playbook from what we had in the years past where we had rapid moves in the rates and we know how to navigate that environment a lot.

 Stephen Williamson -- Senior Vice President and Chief Financial Officer